YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can a vaccine make grafts fall out?

-The risk is indirect.
+The indirect risk is behavior.
 If vaccine side effects make you feverish, restless, sweaty, dizzy, or nauseated, you may sleep badly, rub the scalp, bend suddenly, scratch without thinking, or ignore washing instructions.
 That is where hair transplant aftercare still matters.
 The grafts need steady behavior, not panic about the vaccine itself.

 How long should I wait after a hair transplant before getting vaccinated?